mariodavid/cuba-component-data-import/README.md

 This application component let's you easily import data into your application from various sources.

-## NOTE: this project is "work in progress" and not ready to be used.

 ## Installation

 1. Add the following maven repository `https://dl.bintray.com/mariodavid/cuba-components` to the build.gradle of your CUBA application:

     buildscript {

-        //...

         repositories {

-            // ...

             maven {
                 url  "https://dl.bintray.com/mariodavid/cuba-components"
             }
         }

-        // ...
     }

 2. Select a version of the add-on which is compatible with the platform version used in your project: